railwayapp/docs/src/pages/reference/public-api.md

 ## Rate Limits

-In order to protect the Railway API from abuse, we have established some basic rate limits.
+In order to protect the Railway API from spam and misusage, we have established some basic rate limits.
 The current limit is **1000** requests per **day** to the API.
 To help you keep track of your usage, Railway sends a few headers with the response on each request.

 | Header                | Description                                                                                                                                        |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |